MOMORII/softeng/README.md

 We are following the 'Scrum' methodology, using GitHub Project for task management and sprint tracking.
 Our team aims to maintain communications through a WhatsApp groupchat for quick updates on current progress, and, 'Microsoft Teams' for weekly team meetings.

 ## Persona
-We have reformatted the user persona into the structured layout, orginizing the details into section that includes Name, Age, Occupation, Goals, Frustration, Wishes, and Scenario.
+To better understand our target audience and intended user demographic, we have created and reformatted three different user personas into a structured table layout, orginising the details into section that includes Name, Age, Occupation, Goals, Frustration, Wishes, and Scenario.

 ## Ethical Issues
 In developing the “Game Tips & Tricks” web application, several ethical considerations must be addressed to ensure the platform remains a responsible and fair digital space for users.